Wang (surname): House of Zi

 The most ancient family name of Wang was originated from the surname Zi (子).
-The Chinese legend mentions that near the end of Shang Dynasty, King Zhou of Shang's uncle Bi Gan, Ji Zi, and Wei Zi were called "The Three Kindhearted Men of Shang".
+The Chinese legend mentions that near the end of Shang dynasty, King Zhou of Shang's uncle Bi Gan, Ji Zi, and Wei Zi were called "The Three Kindhearted Men of Shang".
 King Zhou was violent in his rule, and Bi Gan repeatedly remonstrated to the king regarding his behavior.
 The king shunned his comments and killed Bi Gan instead.
 Bi's descendants used Wang as their surname as they are descendants of a prince and were known as "The Bi clan of the Wang family".
-The Zi clan has existed for about 3100 years through Qin Dynasty to Tang Dynasty and exists today.
+The Zi clan has existed for about 3100 years through Qin dynasty to Tang dynasty and exists today.
 The Zi clan of Wang lived predominantly in modern-day Henan during these times and developed into the famous Wang family of Ji prefecture.

 House of Ji

-More Wang were originated from the royal family of Zhou Dynasty.
-The original surname of the royal family of Zhou Dynasty was Ji (姬).
+Other bearers of the surname Wang originated from the royal family of Zhou dynasty.
+The original surname of the royal family of Zhou dynasty was Ji (姬).
 However, many of them have separated out of the family due to the loss of power and land.
 Because they once belonged to the royal family, they used Wang as their surname.
 This family of Wang traced its ancestry to Wang Ziqiao.

-According to the classical records, after King Wu of Zhou defeated the Shang Dynasty, he established the Western Zhou Dynasty.
-During the reign of the 21st king, King Ling of Zhou (571 - 545 BCE), the capital was in Chengzhou, which is the present day Luoyang, Henan.
+According to the classical records, after King Wu of Zhou defeated the Shang dynasty, he established the Western Zhou dynasty.
+During the reign of the 21st king, King Ling of Zhou (571 - 545 BCE), the capital was in Chengzhou, present day Luoyang.
 A son of King Ling, Wangzi Qiao or Prince Qiao, was reduced to civilian status due to his remonstration to the king.
 His son Zong Jin remained as a Situ in the palace, and because of the people at the time recognized him as the descendant of the royal family, they called his family the "Wang family".

-Another origin is that the surname is from Crown Prince Jin, son of King Ling of Zhou of the Eastern Zhou dynasty.
-Jin criticized plans to divert the Gu and Luo rivers and was disinherited by his father.
-His descendants adopted the surname Wang in commemoration of his royal status.
+Another origin of the surname is from Crown Prince Jin, son of King Ling of Zhou of the Eastern Zhou dynasty.
+Jin criticized plans to divert the Gu and Luo rivers and was disowned by his father.
+His descendants adopted the surname Wang in commemoration of his former royal status.

 In other cases, the name can also be traced back to Tian He, who usurped the throne of the Qi in 391 BC.
 After the annihilation of Qi by Qin in 221 BC, some descendants of nobles of Qi adopted the surname Wang in commemoration of royal ancestry.

 Wang was also used as a surname by descendants of royal families in certain other states, like Wei, during the Warring States period.

 The surname has also been adopted by some families of minorities like the Ke Yi (可颐) families of the Xianbei during the Northern Wei dynasty.